forslund/mycroft-porcupine-plugin/README.md

 ## Credits

 The original Mycroft bindings for Porcupine was written by @Tanel.Alumae, this plugin is based upon their initial work with some updates for newer Porcupine releases.

+### Contributors

+The following people are awesome and has helped with the development of this plugin:

+- builderjer
+- jarbasal